Glen Arbor vs. Glen Lake

 “Summertime weather” begins in early June with mild temps (60s and 70s) and spans through Labor Day.
 Average temps in July and August are usually in the 70s and 80s.
 While the visiting season winds down here in September, temps often still remain in the 60s and 70s until October.

 Of course!
 The area is literally nature’s playground with endless options for kids and families including: dune climbs, hikes, swimming, beach play and more.
 Glen Arbor has a beautiful playground and outdoor park located just off State Street (across from Cherry Republic), and there are more playgrounds dotted throughout the area.
 From shopping to dining options, activities and down-time, this area will leave a wonderful impression on your children for years to come.
-There is plenty of family friendly recreation to seek (not to mention beach time!) and family friendly community and local businesses special events.
+There is plenty of family friendly recreation to seek (not to mention beach time!)

 Each little town in Leelanau has its own vibe and things to do, so have fun exploring!
 From Empire to Glen Arbor, Leland to Northport, Maple City to Cedar, Lake Leelanau and Suttons Bay.

 Yes!
 Look for pet-friendly options when reserving your vacation rental.
 Or, if you’re just in town for a day, feel free to bring Fido!
 We only ask that you pick up after your pet and remember that the sidewalks are busy with lots of people (and other pets), so please be courteous of others.
+A lot of retailers have water bowls outside to get a drink, just know if it’s a place to eat, pets are likely not permitted indoors.

 Northport, MI has the only public swimming pool in Leelanau County.
 Visit Northport Highlands to learn more.
 If you’re headed to Traverse City, you may visit the Grand Traverse YMCA with a pass or Membership.